Healthcare in India

 Pharmacies are easy enough to find in major Indian cities.
 They're attached to most private medical facilities or in major shopping precincts.
 Most types of medication will be readily available and the costs are generally low.

 However, those travelling to more rural areas should ensure that they have a supply of any necessary medication because pharmacies may not be as well stocked in such places.

 Health hazards in India

 New arrivals in India need to be especially careful when it comes to water and food hygiene – having an upset stomach is a common complaint of newcomers.

-It's best to use boiled or bottled water for drinking and brushing teeth, and to avoid ice cubes.
-It's also a good idea to be careful of eating meat at street vendors and restaurants.
-At the very least, expats should make sure that their meal is hot and properly cooked.
+Tap water in India is not usually safe, so it's best to use boiled or bottled water for drinking and brushing teeth.
+Ice cubes should be avoided.
+It's also a good idea to be wary of eating meat at street vendors and restaurants – at the very least, expats should make sure that their meal is hot and properly cooked.

 Emergency services in India